LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Programmable Data Processing Pipeline

-After it is easy for users to carry out measurements using the (+cli), the next logical step is to analyse the recorded data.
+It is more applicable for users to carry out measurements using the (+cli), the next logical step is to analyse the recorded data.
 This can involve one or several hundred data records.
 Again, the procedure for the user is to write their own evaluation scripts using the (+mrp)-library.

 This is particularly useful for complex analyses or custom algorithms, but not necessarily for simple standard tasks such as bias compensation or graphical plot outputs.

 %%Example_measurement_analysis_pipeline.png%%

-For this purpose, a further (+cli) application is created, which enables the user to create and execute complex evaluation pipelines for measurement data without programming.
+For this purpose, (+cli) application is created further, to enable the user to create and execute complex evaluation pipelines for measurement data without programming.
 The figure \ref{Example_measurement_analysis_pipeline.png} shows a typical measurement data analysis pipeline, which consists of the following steps:

 1. Import the measurements
 2. Determine sensor bias value from imported measurements using a reference measurement
 3. Apply linear temperature compensation
 4. Export the modified measurements
 5. Create a graphical plot of all measurements with standard deviation

 In order to implement such a pipeline, the *yaml* file format is chosen for the definition of the pipeline, as this is for non-programmers to understand and can also be easily edited with a plain text editor.
 Detailed examples can be found in the \href{https://magneticreadoutprocessing.readthedocs.io/en/latest/}{documentation}.